ssalaues/gustave/ai/neural-networks-and-deep-learning/README.md

+# Samples used for testing Gustav Neural Network

-# Code samples for "Neural Networks and Deep Learning"
+## Code samples for "Neural Networks and Deep Learning"

 This repository contains code samples for my book on ["Neural Networks and Deep Learning"](http://neuralnetworksanddeeplearning.com).